brookinsconsulting/swark/README.md

 Copyright
 =====

-swark is copyright 2008 Seeds Consulting AS and 1999 - 2015 Brookins Consulting
+Swark is copyright 2008 Seeds Consulting AS and 1999 - 2015 Brookins Consulting

 See: doc/COPYRIGHT for more information on the terms of the copyright and license